tandonmitul27/WIDS--FaceCipher/WEEK1/README.md

 1. We will begin with a brief revision of [Python](https://scrimba.com/learn/python) fundamentals to ensure everyone is on the same page.(You may skip this section if you are already familiar with Python)
 2. We'll cover [ML Libaries / Python Modules](https://github.com/VarunSriTeja/WIDS--FaceCipher/tree/main/WEEK1/Python%20Modules)to facilitate efficient data manipulation and visualization.
+3. Our first ML concept will be [Linear Regression](), a powerful technique for modeling relationships between variables.
+4. Next, we'll explore [Logistic Regression](), a fundamental method for binary classification tasks.